Space heater: Fire and burns

+The risk is sometimes less with oil-filled heaters than those with fans, but some fan-assisted heaters have a lower risk than other oil-filled heaters.

 Features

 No one type of heater is safer than any other type.
 The risk of fire and burns can vary, depending on model and manufacturer.

 Certifications

 In the United States, Underwriters Laboratories' UL 1278 (for portable electric space heaters) and UL 1042 standards (for portable and fixed baseboard electric heaters) certify heater safety.
 Although the General Services Administration had Specification W-H-193 for electric space heaters, it was replaced in 1995 by the UL standards.
 Additional information on portable-heater safety may be found at the Department of Energy's Energy Efficiency website.

+Legislation

+New York City law regulates the safety of space heaters.
+Space heaters for sale in the city must have a thermostat to control temperature, an automatic shut-off feature if the heater tips over or overheats, and must be certified and labeled by a nationally approved organization or laboratory.

 Efficiency

 The U.S. Environmental Protection Agency has evaluated a number of space heaters, but none have received its Energy Star label.